Data Analysis

 This observation has real implications for collectors:

-• Investment potential: Marvel's volatility creates more resale opportunities
+• Resale potential: Marvel's volatility creates more opportunities to come out ahead

 • Patience rewards: Wait for Marvel clearance, but don't wait for DC